vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

       credentialName: istioinaction-cert
 ```

 Note, we are pointing to the `istioinaction-cert` and **that the cert must be in the same namespace as the ingress gateway deployment**.
 Even though the `Gateway` resource is in the `istioinaction` namespace, _the cert must be where the gateway is actually deployed_.

+3. Apply the `web-api-gw-https.yaml` in the `istioinaction` namespace.
 Since this gateway resource is also called `web-api-gateway`, it will replace our prior `web-api-gateway` configuration for port `80`.

 ```bash
 kubectl -n istioinaction apply -f labs/02/web-api-gw-https.yaml
 ```

-Example calling it on the secure `443` port:
+4. Call the `web-api` service through the Istio ingress-gateway on the secure `443` port:

 ```bash
 curl --cacert ./labs/02/certs/ca/root-ca.crt -H "Host: istioinaction.io" https://istioinaction.io:$SECURE_INGRESS_PORT --resolve istioinaction.io:$SECURE_INGRESS_PORT:$GATEWAY_IP